pygame-community/pygame-geometry/docs/circle.rst

     | :sg:`Circle(x, y, radius) -> Circle`

     The `Circle` class provides many useful methods for collision / transform and intersection.
-    A `Circle` can be created from a combination of a pair of coordinates (x, y) that represents the center of the circle and a radius.
+    A `Circle` can be created from a combination of a pair of coordinates that represent the center of the circle and a radius.
 Circles can also be created from python objects that are already a `Circle` or have an attribute named "circle".